Union County License Hearing Guide

 How to Prepare

-- Consider Hiring a DUI Attorney: A DUI attorney experienced in South Carolina law can provide invaluable assistance in preparing for and representing you at the ALR hearing.
-They can help you understand the law, gather evidence, and present your case effectively.
+- Consider Hiring a DUI Attorney: A DUI attorney experienced in South Carolina administrative law can represent you at the hearing, present evidence, and cross-examine witnesses.

 Possible Outcomes

-- Restricted/Hardship License Granted: The hearing officer may grant you a restricted or hardship license, allowing you to drive under specific circumstances, such as for work, school, or medical appointments.
+- Restricted/Hardship License Granted: The OMVH may grant a restricted license, allowing you to drive under specific circumstances (see below).

 Hardship/Restricted License in South Carolina